speechbrain/speechbrain/docs/source/contributing.md

     `git clone https://github.com/<your-account>/speechbrain`
     (This downloads the git repository to your machine, git knows where it came from, and calls it "origin".)
-3. Create a branch for specific feature you are developing.
+3. Create a branch for each specific feature you are developing.
     `git checkout -b your-branch-name`
 4. Make + commit changes.
     `git add files-you-changed ...`
     `git commit -m "Short message about what you did"`
-5. Push branch to your GitHub repository.
+5. Push the branch to your GitHub repository.
     `git push origin your-branch-name`
 6. Navigate to GitHub, and create a pull request from your branch to the upstream repository speechbrain/speechbrain, to the "develop" branch.
 7. The Pull Request (PR) appears on the upstream repository.
 Discuss your contribution there.
 If you push more changes to your branch on GitHub (on your repository), they are added to the PR.
-8. When reviewer is satisfied that the code improves repository quality, they can merge.
+8. When the reviewer is satisfied that the code improves repository quality, they can merge.

 Note that CI tests will be run when you create a PR.
 If you want to be sure that your code will not fail these tests, we have set up pre-commit hooks that you can install.